jclemans/jclemans.github.io/_posts/2018-02-16-so-you-want-to-buy-bitcoin.md

 ### Summary

 Start small, don't act on fear, take it slow, learn as you go, be smart and secure.
 Have fun!

-#### For further learning here are some resources that I have found valuable:
+If you'd like to learn more here are some resources that I have found valuable:

 #### News, Essays, Blogs